Pirussa/lei-22-s2-1da-g02/docs/SprintA/FURPS.md

 ## Supportability
-_The supportability requirements gathers several characteristics, such as: testability - Every method, beside Input/Putput operations methods,  will have a unit test using JUnit 5;
+_The supportability requirements gathers several characteristics, such as:

+Testability - Every method, beside Input/Output operations methods,  will have a unit test using JUnit 5;
-adaptability, maintainability, compatibility,
-configurability, installability, scalability and more._
-(fill in here)
+Adaptability - The software application should also  e conceived having in mind that it can be further commercialized to other companies and/or organizations and/or healthcare systems besides DGS;
+Maintainability - Due to the testing and the OOP that must be implemented in the application, the maintenance will be easier and much more organized;
+Compatibility -The application should be capable of managing other future pandemic events requiring a massive vaccination of the people;
+Configurability -
+Installability -
+Scalability -

 ## +